mallim/mallim.netlify.com/content/posts/2020-05-15-mongodb-embed.md

 [fongo](https://github.com/fakemongo/fongo) is a faked out in-memory mongo for Java.

-It has example of working with Spring Boot 1.
+It has an example of working with Spring Boot 1.

 But keep getting errors when trying out with Spring Boot 2.